 For many years, I was ashamed of where I came from because of the “boat people” stigma and how the media portrayed the Haitian people.
 It took me 36 years to overcome it and embrace my heritage.
 I finally overcame the stigma and negativity when I visited the Republic of Haiti in July of 2016.
 What I saw was strength, beauty, resilience, and determination.
 Anderson Cooper of CNN stated it eloquently “I have never met a Haitian who isn’t strong,” Cooper said.
 “You have to be to survive in a place where the government has often abandoned its people.
 Where opportunities are few and where Mother Nature has punished the people far more than anyone should ever be punished.”

 Currently, Haiti is in the media because of a negative statement made about it.
-I refused to repeat it as it is egregious and it does not warrant the attention.
+I refused to repeat it as it is egregious and it does not warrant attention.
 Below are pictures of my past trip and its people through my eyes

 Port-au-Prince